Tara Bryan

+Early life and education

 Bryan née Tidwell was born in Cuero, Texas on October 14, 1953.
-She studied at the University of New Mexico and the University of Wisconsin–Madison.
+She studied Music Theory and Composition at the University of New Mexico (1975) and received her MFA from the University of Wisconsin–Madison in 1987.
 In 1992 Bryan moved to Newfoundland.

-She created walking bird press to publish her artist's books.
+Career

-She created several paintings of icebergs.
+Bryan created several paintings of icebergs.
 One of those images was recreated as a mural on the facade of St. John's Convention Centre.

+Bryan's artist book Making Bread (not bombs) is included in the al Mutanabbi Street Coalition project.

 In 2010 Bryan was a recipient of a Long Haul Award from the Visual Artists Newfoundland and Labrador-CARFAC.
 In 2021 the same organization posthumously awarded her the Endurance Award.
 She was elected to the Royal Canadian Academy of Arts in 2012.